cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {: .notice--info}

 ## Creating a NAND Backup
 The Nintendo DSi internal memory is commonly refered to as NAND.
-Taking a NAND backup is important, as in the next section, you will be modifying it to install an exploit.
+Taking a NAND backup is important, as in the next section, you will be modifying it to install Unlaunch.
 In case it goes wrong, you can use a hardware modification of your system to restore it to a working state.
-A NAND backup is also required for hiyaCFW installation.
+- A NAND backup is also required for hiyaCFW installation.

 1. Navigate your SD card using GodMode9i to find and launch `dumpTool.nds`.
 2. Follow the on-screen prompt to begin the NAND backup.